Kubernetes Monitoring

 ๐ OpenTelemetry

-Ingest traces and metrics via OpenTelemetry.
-Correlate infrastructure metrics with application traces.
+Ingest metrics and logs via OpenTelemetry.
+Correlate infrastructure metrics with application data.

 Quick Setup with Helm